anandr16910/Computer-Vision-using-Matlab-and-others/computer-vision-toolbox-matlab-KH4DJMZpSmW83LkHovQiPw.md

 ### 1. **Object Detection Tasks Experience**

-- **What to say:**
-“Yes, I have worked on object detection in images/video—identifying and localizing objects in various contexts.”
-- **Examples to mention:**
     - Annotating bounding boxes in traffic camera feeds for vehicle/person detection
     - Analyzing wireless system coverage using image markers
     - Experimenting with image datasets (VOC, COCO, custom) for academic or industrial projects